huychain/VirtLotto/README.md

 Advanced user stories (optional):

-- [ ] Make a "true" random number.
+- [x] Make a "true" random number.
 A common example is to use Oraclize.
 - [ ] Contract picks winner after 5 calls or 5 minutes, whichever happens first.
 To schedule calls, you might want to look into using the Ethereum Alarm Clock.
 - [ ] Contract offers dynamic odds.
 Once a number is picked, the payout to the winners decreases and odds on others increase proportionally.

+Notes:
+- Code with Oraclize all set [here](https://github.com/huychain/VirtLotto/tree/true_random).
+However, can't deploy, seem like it's too heavy and use up large amount of gas.

 ------------------------------